S3-SA2-0468

 Common Mistakes

-MISTAKE: Thinking any two intersecting lines are perpendicular. | CORRECTION: Lines must meet at a specific 90-degree (right) angle to be perpendicular.
-Not all intersecting lines are perpendicular.
+MISTAKE: Thinking any two intersecting lines are perpendicular. | CORRECTION: Lines are only perpendicular if they meet at exactly a 90-degree angle.
+They must form a perfect 'L' or 'T' shape.

-MISTAKE: Confusing perpendicular lines with parallel lines. | CORRECTION: Perpendicular lines meet at a right angle, while parallel lines never meet, no matter how far they are extended.
+MISTAKE: Confusing perpendicular lines with parallel lines. | CORRECTION: Perpendicular lines meet at a 90-degree angle.
+Parallel lines never meet, no matter how far they extend, like railway tracks.

 Practice Questions